 - Administration: a group of councillors within a council who are able to command majority support and thus control the running of the council.

-- Chief executive: the council’s chief executive is normally the head of its paid staff, employed by and responsible to the council.
+- Chief Executive/General Manager: the council’s chief executive is normally the head of its paid staff, employed by and responsible to the council.